Public holidays in the United States: Drinking holidays

 According to the National Institutes of Health, about 86% of the population over 18 drinks alcohol recreationally or socially.
-In the United States, the holidays that are considered the most "festive" are generally regarded as some of the "most drunken holidays."
+In the United States, the holidays that are considered the most "festive" are generally regarded as some of the "most drunken holidays".
 Celebrations usually revolve around barbecues and beer.
 Although many of these holidays lack any official status, they are generally observed by the drinking culture for the fact that these holidays revolve around drinking.

 One measurement of the popularity of these holidays is the amount of alcohol purchased for the occasion.
 One survey names New Year's Eve as the holiday on which the most alcohol is consumed based on sales.
 While many holidays are listed, some are generally notable for their drinking requirement while others are known for abstinence.

 African American holidays

-African Americans make up about 12% of the U.S. population.
-While some customs have come from abroad, many of the customs were developed inside the United States.
-Kwanzaa, for example, is a custom that has greatly influenced American culture originating from the turbulent 1960s.
-Most of the newer holidays revolve around a particular civil rights activist and have recently gained attention from city and state-level governments.
-At the federal level, there are only three national holidays named for a person, and one of those honors 20th century African American Martin Luther King Jr.; the other two are Washington's Birthday (for George Washington, a major Founding Father of the United States), and Columbus Day (for Italian Christopher Columbus's European discovery of the Americas in 1492).
+Some holidays in the United States celebrate or recognize the struggle of African-Americans for emancipation from slavery and civil rights.
+Two holidays are celebrated as Federal holidays: